-If your purchase option includes the specially designed changeable LCD back cover option, then follow the instructions below to change the covers (note these covers are not applicable to all models in this series - consult your service center for details).
+If your purchase option (optional for Model A computers only) includes the specially designed changeable LCD back cover option, then follow the instructions below to change the covers (note these covers are not applicable to all models in this series - consult your service center for details).

-- Open the LCD and carefully remove the rubber screw covers 1 & 2 and set them aside. - Remove screws 3 & 4 from the front cover.
+- Open the LCD and carefully remove the rubber screw covers 1 & 2 and set them aside. - 2.
+Remove screws 3 & 4 from the front cover.